Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Giants pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

 - The Giants have the 11th-ranked team ERA among all league pitching staffs (3.96).

-- The Giants give up the 10th-fewest home runs in baseball (78 total, one per game).
+- The Giants surrender the ninth-fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.